-believe that the quality of sound with vision should match the picture, then the 200 Series modular console may well be your answer.
+If you belong to the minority of audio engineers who believe that the quality of sound with vision should match the picture, then the 200 Series modular console may well be your answer.
 It's built to Soundcraft standards of quality, meaning that both reliability and performance conform to the stringent requirements of video recording studios.
 Consoles offer up to 24 inputs, mount conveniently in any location, and the price brings the quality of Soundcraft within reach for any video application.
 Customisation, installation and interface available.
 Prices start from under £1,000.

-The 20 ≥ Series is also suited for many PF and budger multitrack applications.
-"Our service only begins with the supply of all Sound craft audio products. (mostly from our stock) We also supply and deliver, on time, all of the ancillaries that help to make a studio work.
-Add to this our Turnkey Two studio design service, experienced installation and backup, and you have a complete service of studio supply that noone can beat.
-Nobedy knows Soundgraft better
+The 200 Series "Our service only begins with the supply of all Soundcraft audio products. (mostly from our stock) We also supply and deliver, on time, all of the ancillaries that help to make a studio work Add to this our Turnkey Two studio design service, experienced installation and backup, and you have a complete service of studio supply that noone can beat.
+Nobody knows Sound¢raft better" Garry Robson Turnkey Sales Manager.

-Garry Robson

-Turnkey Sales Manager

-The Outstanding, Fifty Fifty Systems

-Price is not the only reason why eight track is such an attractive proposition for production recording.
+The Outstanding, Fifty Fifty Systems Price is not the only reason why eight track is such an attractive proposition for production recording.
 The track count is plenty enough in many cases, easy to work with, in particular as used in self-op installations.
 Packaging the Soundcraft Series 400B with the Otari 5050 eight track, shows three distinct advantages.
-There's the economy of half inch, the

-bother free reliability of both brands, and the fastest and yet most

-The concept of the original Soundcraft Producer System was more than just offering advanced production facilities Great emphasis, as always, was placed on providing a quality sixteen track system with a high standard of operational reliability.
+There's the economy of half inch, the bother free reliability of both brands, and the fastest and yet most comprehensive operating features in their class.
+Find out more about the Fifty Fifty systems from Turnkey, from just £4,999 This is a custom console We can supply with up to twenty four input modules.
+Please call us for full information.
+Specialised mods are also possible on request.
+Nobody knows Soundcraft better.
+Rock Bottom Producer System The concept of the original Soundcraft Producer System was more than just offering advanced production facilities at a price Great emphasis, as always, was placed on providing a quality sixteen track system with a high standard of operational reliability.
 As well as offering the sixteen on two or one inch Soundcrafts, we also offer the Rock Bottom Producer package which includes the Tascam 85 - 16B.
 In our experience, this is the only competitively priced multitrack to come up to both the quality and reliability standards of Soundcraft.
-Producer Systems at Turnkey, start from £11,700 and so do thousands of others.

-For full information on any Soundcraft product contact us at Brent View Road London NW9 7EL Phone 01-202 4366 www americanradiohis White Crow Audio uses SONEX a little differently...
+Producer Systems at Turnkey, start from £11,700 ev turnk For full information on any Soundcraft product contact us at Brent View Road London NW9 7EL Phone 01-202 4366 Other multitracks also available White Crow Audio uses SONEX a little differently...